 Project Portfolio Management Metrics

 A metric refers to a measurement of something.
-In a project management context, this includes estimated project costs, risks, and project duration.
+In a project management context, these management measurement tools include estimated project costs, risks, and project duration.

-PPM metrics should be visible, measurable, understood by management, and reveal the value delivered by the overall portfolio.
+Strong portfolio performance metrics should be visible, measurable, understood by management, and reveal the value delivered by the overall portfolio.
+This applies especially to product portfolio management metrics that connect directly to product success.

 Metrics are also a common language for project teams and stakeholders throughout the organization, improving collaboration and communication.

-When selecting metrics, use the SMART framework to successfully match measurements with your goals:
+When selecting metrics, including any specific portfolio management KPI, use the SMART framework to match measurements with your goals successfully:

-Here are some six commonly used metrics to consider using.
+Here are six commonly used project portfolio management KPIs and metrics to consider using.

 1. Strategic Alignment

-Areas to examine include the number of ongoing projects aligned to one strategic objective, time to market for a new solution, and the number of completed projects within the portfolio.
+Areas to examine include alignment indicators like percentage of projects supporting objectives, time to market for a new solution, and the number of completed projects within the portfolio.

 2. Timeliness